ievaUK/api-docs/source/includes/_started.md

 `X-RateLimit-Limit` | Maximum number of requests allowed per sampling window `X-RateLimit-Remaining` | Remaining number of requests for the current time window `X-RateLimit-Reset` | Timestamp when the current window rolls over

+### Detecting Rate Limit

+If you exceed the rate limit, you will receive a `429 Too Many Requests` response from the API.
+Additionally, a `Retry-After` header will be added indicating the number of seconds you must wait before you will be able to make another API call.

 ## Pagination